-RB+B has completed ongoing work for Evangelical Covenant Church for nearly two decades.
+RB+B completed work for Council Tree Covenant Church (formerly Evangelical Covenant Church) that spanned nearly two decades.
 The project, which began with a master plan and resulted in multiple projects, included sanctuary, classroom, youth space and design details to support the mission of the church and its goals for future growth.

 Fort Collins, CO